 You will have to determine whether the third party service provides the functionality, performance and governance for your application.

 Whichever third party discovery service you choose, you will need to configure your SP to redirect to it using the DS protocol.
-For example, to configure a Shibboleth SP to use the UK federation CDS, you would edit the
+For example, to configure a Shibboleth SP to use this page as a Discovery Service, you would edit the

 shibboleth2.xml file to include: